d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 - Serves as the central hub for managing and processing requests.
 - Interacts with:
   - **PostgreSQL**: Stores relational data such as user accounts, configurations, and logs.
-  - **InfluxDB**: Handles time-series data like meter readings and telemetry.
   - **Redis**: Used for:
     - **Caching**: Frequently accessed data (e.g., session tokens, configuration values).
     - **Queues**: Background job processing and real-time event handling (e.g., WebSocket message distribution).